benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 You can also create participation that mimics the Total Page Value, as found in other tools, except that you can put participation in any report you want, for any conversion metric you track.
 For example, you can use Calculated Metrics to divide `Online Revenue (Participation)` by `Visits`.
 Similarly, you can also divide `Online Orders (Participation)` by `Visits` to understand the page conversion rate.
 Unlike the metric in other tools, which is bounded to Page Value report, you can use thisfor *any metric in Adobe Analytics.*

-## Content Velocity
+### Content velocity

 Content Velocity is a pre-set calculated metric in Analysis Workspace.
 This metric determines how many page views each page generates.
 It is calculated by dividing Page Views (Participation) by Page Views.
 This can be a great way of determining which content is most likely to generate engagement with additional content.

-## Marketing Channel Reports
+## Marketing channel reports

-In Analysis Workspace, the Marketing Channel report shows how users found your website.
+In Analysis Workspace, the Marketing Channel report shows how users find your website.
 This includes both tagged (Paid Search, Email) and untagged (Natural Search, Organic Social Referrers) traffic.
-If you want a pie-chart of traffic, of online orders, or of online revenue, the marketing channel report is best.
+If you want a pie-chart of traffic, of online orders, or of online revenue, the marketing channel report is best-suited for this purpose.
+Compared to other tools, Adobe Analytics provides more flexibility on how to measure campaigns and traffic channels.
+This section shows how you can use Adobe Analytics tools to analyze campaign performance, analyze campaign performance to conversions, and analyze how to measure channels that *assist* conversions.
+It also includes information on unique Analytics features that enhance your insights into these reports.

+***About first and last touch channels***

 The **Components** menu includes a Last Touch Channel and a First Touch Channel report.
-Last Touch Channel is the same thing as Marketing Channel, *in Workspace*.
-First Touch Channel is the Acquisition Channel.

-The **Components** menu includes a Last Touch Channel and a First Touch Channel report.
-Last Touch Channel is the same thing as Marketing Channel, *in Workspace*.
-First Touch Channel is the Acquisition Channel.
+In Workspace, the Last Touch Channel is the same as Marketing Channel.
+The First Touch Channel is the Acquisition Channel.

-This section includes the following topics:

-1. How Adobe measures traffic source contribution to traffic and conversion; how this methodology differs from other tools; and how it can be customized
-2. How to build and easily customize reports that show campaign contributions to traffic and conversion
-3. How Adobe Analytics' built-in capabilities enhance and extend media data

-Compared to other tools, Adobe Analytics provides more flexibility on how to measure campaigns and traffic channels.
-This section explains core concepts related to marketing channel measurement and shows features that Adobe provides for this.
-It also shows how Adobe’s Calculated Metric capabilities can improve speed to insight compared with other platforms.
-It also includes a brief overview of some advanced features you may want to explore further.

 **Campaign Tracking in Adobe Analytics**